 Murano Glass, which includes the canes from Effetre Moretti are Soda-Lime Glass.
 Soda-lime glass is primarily used for everyday items decorative and utility such as our beads, sculptures, drinking glasses, and window glass.
 It contains mainly these three ingredients: approximately 60-75% silica, 12-18% soda, and 5-12% lime.

 California Prop 65 (The below provided by Swarovski relating to the settlement by the lead manufacturers in the 1990s.)
+NOTE: Swarovski is now producing Crystals with no lead content.
+However until the powers that be agree, we have to warn you!

 Attention California residents.
 Proposition 65 Warning: